 But it’s not just one simple list.
 The SOL is made up of different streams, visa options, and even state-specific lists.
 Let’s break it down simply!

-What Are the Different Skilled Occupation Lists (Streams)?
+What are the different Skilled Occupation Lists (Streams)?

 The Skilled Occupation List (SOL) isn’t just one big list.